peteroupc/CBOR/docs/PeterO.Cbor.CBORTypeFilter.md

     public class CBORTypeFilter

 Specifies what kinds of CBOR objects a tag can be.
+This class is used when a CBOR object is being read from a data stream.

 ### WithUnsignedInteger